 Again, too many to mention.
 Won a long ball hitting contest on the field at County Stadium as a sixth grader on Menomonee Falls Night.
 Saw Hank Aaron hit a homer for the Brewers and Glenn Rivers drain a half-court shot at the buzzer for Marquette to beat Notre Dame.
 Mostly, I remember waking up as a 6- or 7-year-old and having my dad tell me what happened in the previous night's Brewers/Bucks/Marquette game.
 Maybe that's why I got into sports writing.

 Favorite non-sport related activity?

 Following Bruce Springsteen around the country and spending time with family, but not in that order.

 The seat next to Tom Haudricourt at Miller Park.
 The patio at Leff's Lucky Town.
 Any place on the Summerfest grounds during the festival.
 Courtside at the Bradley Center.
 Wolski's after midnight.
 George Webb's on Saturday morning.

 Nickname?
 Origin of nickname?

 I don't really have a nickname, unless you count "Drew."
 I was known as Andy through school, but my cousin Chris -- who served as my babysitter for one summer -- heard my mom call me Andrew in a burst of anger and started calling me "Drew Pearson" after the popular Cowboys receiver of the day.
 Over the years, it worked its way into the mainstream use.
-Journal Sentinel sports editor Garry Howard made the change in my byline and the rest is history.
+Journal Sentinel sports editor Garry Howard made the change in my byline in the mid-1990s and the rest is history.